COLLECT subqueriesIntroduced in 5.6

-subquery expression can be used to create a list with the rows returned by a given subquery.
+A COLLECT subquery expression can be used to create a list with the rows returned by a given subquery.

-subqueries in that the final RETURN
+COLLECT subqueries differ from COUNT and EXISTS subqueries in that the final RETURN clause is mandatory.

-clause must return exactly one column.
+The RETURN clause must return exactly one column.

 Example graph